 Firewalls create a barrier between your network and other, external networks.
-For all firewalls, you should:
+For all firewalls (or equivalent network devices), you must:

-- Change any default administrative password to an alternative – using best practices – or disable remote administrative access entirely;
+- Change any default administrative password to a strong alternative or disable remote administrative access entirely;

-- Prevent access to the administrative interface from the Internet unless there is a clear and documented business need, and protect the interface with one of the following controls:
+- Prevent access to the administrative interface from the Internet, unless there is a clear and documented business need, in which case you must protect the interface with one of the following controls:

 - An IP whitelist that limits access to a small range of trusted addresses.